-Born in January 1, 1926, Prof. Shamsul Islam studied Botany, Plant Breeding and Genetics and won following degrees: BSc (1945) and MSc (1947) at Presidency College, Calcutta, PhD (1954) from Manchester University which awarded him a prize for outstanding work on “breeding of seedless strawberry.”
+Born in August 6, 1924, Prof. Shamsul Islam studied Botany and obtained the following degrees: BSc (1945) and MSc (1947) at Presidency College, Calcutta, India and PhD (1954) from Manchester University.
+The latter awarded him Currie Memorial prize for his outstanding contribution on the cytogenetics of strawberry.

-He conducted research work in Third World countries namely, Sindh University, Pakistan, the University of Nairobi, Kenya and the University of Dar-es-Salaam, Tanzania from 1955 until he retired in 1990 from Dhaka University, Bangladesh.
-Twenty students did their Ph.D. under his solo or joint supervision in various topics on genetics and breeding of food and cash crop; chromosome breakage in mistletoe, and established several courses and laboratories.
+He conducted intensive research work in the Third World countries namely, Sindh University, Pakistan, the University of Nairobi, Kenya and the University of Dar-es-Salaam, Tanzania from 1955 until he retired in 1990 from Dhaka University, Bangladesh.
+Twenty students did their Ph.D. under his solo or joint supervision in various topics on genetics and breeding of food and cash crop; chromosome breakage in mistletoe, and established several courses and laboratories in Pakistan and Bangladesh.

-He is the founder editor of Sind University Research Journal; Pakistan Journal of Botany; Science Series of Dhaka University, Dar-es-Salam University Scientific Research Journal; and Bangladesh Journal of Botany and finally he started the Journal of Plant tissue Culture and Biotechnology in 1990 which is now in its 18th year of publication.
+He is the founder editor of Sindh University Research Journal; Pakistan Journal of Botany; Science Series of Dhaka University, Dar-es-Salaam University Scientific Research Journal; and Bangladesh Journal of Botany and finally he started the Journal of Plant tissue Culture and Biotechnology in 1990 which is now in its 18th year of publication.

-Prof. Shamsul Islam received the President’s Gold Medal for outstanding contribution to the field of agriculture of Bangladesh, and an Honorary DSc from India.
+Prof. Shamsul Islam received the President’s Gold Medal for outstanding contribution in the field of Biology in Bangladesh.

 He is a fellow of Bangladesh Academy of Sciences, past Honorary member of the American Institute of Biological Science, National Correspondent for the International Association for Plant Tissue Culture, member of the Indian and the Japanese Societies of Genetic and Plant Breeding, and past Secretary General of Bangladesh Association for Advancement of Science.

-Prof. Islam is a Founding Fellow of the Islamic World Academy of Sciences (1986).
-He has been lecturing at the University of Texas (Austin) for the past few years.
+Professor.
+Islam is a Founding Fellow of the Islamic World Academy of Sciences (1986).

 Areas of Research:

-Islam AS, Haque MM, Hoquc Ml and Seraj ZI (1992) Tissue Culture and micro propagation of jute (Corchorus species) in Biotechnology in Agriculture and Forestry, Vol 1 9, high Tech and Micropropagation Ill.
-Bajaj YPS (Ed.), Springer Verlag, Berlin, Heidelbcrg pp. 505-526.
+- Islam AS, Haque MM, Haque Ml and Seraj ZI (1992) Tissue Culture and micropropagation of jute (Corchorus species) in Biotechnology in Agriculture and Forestry, Vol 1 9, high Tech and Micropropagation Ill.
+Bajaj YPS (Ed.), Springer Verlag, Berlin, Heidelberg pp. 505-526.

-Hoque Ml, Ilaque MM and Islam AS (1988) Confirmation of Corchorus olitorius X’ C. capsularis hybrids through tissue culture and biochemical tests.
+- Hoque Ml, Haque MM and Islam AS (1988) Confirmation of Corchorus olitorius X C. capsularis hybrids through tissue culture and biochemical tests.
 Bangladesh J. Hot.
 17:71-79.

-Islam AS, Shah Newaz and M Hauqe (1973) Origin of spontaneous amphidiploid in the F3 progeny of the cross, Corchorus olitorius X C. depressus.
+- Islam AS, Shah Newaz and M Haque (1973) Origin of spontaneous amphidiploid in the F3 progeny of the cross, Corchorus olitorius X C. depressus.
 Bangladesh J. Bot.
 2(1)41-50.